tokkonopapa/WordPress-IP-Geo-Block/README.md

 There are a few cases that WP-ZEP would not work.
 One is redirection at server side (by PHP or `.htaccess`) and client side (by JavaScript location object).

-Another is a limit related to the content type.
+Another is a restriction related to the content type.
 This plugin will only support `application/x-www-form-urlencoded` and `multipart/form-data`.

 The other is the case that a ajax/post request comes from not jQuery but flash or something.
 In this case, this plugin will bypass WP-ZEP.

-So in those cases, please find the name of `action` in the requested queries and add it into the safe action list via the filter hook `ip-geo-block-admin-actions`.
+In those cases, find the `action` in the requested queries and add its value into the safe action list via the filter hook `ip-geo-block-admin-actions`.

 If you can not figure out your troubles, please let me know about the plugin you are using at the support forum.